Balša Koprivica: Professional career

-Partizan Belgrade (2021–present)
+Partizan (2021–2025)

-On August 23, 2021, Koprivica officially signed a three-year deal with his hometown and his father's former club Partizan Belgrade, under head coach Željko Obradović.
+On August 23, 2021, Koprivica officially signed a three-year deal with his hometown and his father's former club Partizan Mozzart Bet, under head coach Željko Obradović.
 His father was coached by Obradović, who played for Partizan (1991–1993).
+In his debut season with the club, Koprivica averaged 5.2 points and 3.9 rebounds over 33 ABA League games, but Partizan failed to lift any trophy.

+In 2022–23 season, his second with the club, Koprivica had his role reduced, appearing in only six EuroLeague games, but managed to lift the ABA League title with averages of 4.3 points and 3.3 rebounds over 12 games played.
+Over 2023–23, his role improved slightly, as he averaged 3.3 points and 1.7 rebounds over 14 EuroLeague games.
+The season was deemed to be unsuccessful for Partizan as they finished the season without lifting any trophy.
+During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.

+Bahçeşehir Koleji (2025–present)

+On June 27, 2025, he signed with Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL).

 NBA draft rights

 Koprivica was selected with the 57th overall pick by the Charlotte Hornets in the 2021 NBA draft and traded to the Detroit Pistons for Mason Plumlee and JT Thor, the 37th overall pick of the 2021 draft.
 In August 2021, he joined the Pistons for the NBA Summer League.
 On August 11, he made his debut in the Summer League in a 111–91 loss to the Houston Rockets in which he posted 2 points and a rebound in 4 minutes.

 Koprivica joined the Pistons for the 2022 NBA Summer League.

+On June 30, 2023, the Pistons traded the draft rights to Koprivica to the Los Angeles Clippers for sum of $2.1 million.

+On July 18, 2024, the draft rights for Koprivica were traded from the Clippers to the Utah Jazz as part of a deal centering on Russell Westbrook and Kris Dunn.

 National team career

-Koprivica was a member of the Serbian U-18 national basketball team that won the gold medal at the 2017 FIBA Europe Under-18 Championship.
-Koprivica and Marko Pecarski played together for the national team and won a gold medal at the 2017 FIBA Europe Under-18 Championship.
-Thirty years ago, their fathers Slaviša Koprivica and Miroslav Pecarski played together for the national team and won a gold medal at the 1987 FIBA Under-19 World Championship.
+Koprivica was a member of the Serbian U-18 national basketball team that won gold medal at the 2017 FIBA Europe Under-18 Championship, with Marko Pecarski as teammate.
+Thirty years earlier, their respective fathers Slaviša Koprivica and Miroslav Pecarski had played together for the Yugoslavia under-19 national team, winning gold at the 1987 FIBA Under-19 World Championship.